0xumarkhatab/Simplified-Clarity-Mini-Course/Clarity-Introduction.md

 Makin it predictable ( top quality for blockchain development languages ).

 ### Secure
-Clarity provides you with the facility to impose conditions on contract functions ( just like the modifiers in solidity).
+Clarity provides you with the facility to impose conditions on contract functions.
 These conditions are the backbones of eliminating fradulent transactions .

 #### For example